zchen1-ua/be434-fall-2021/docs/setup.md

 sudo apt install build-essential
 ```

 NOTE: The `sudo` command is a combination of _su_ (super-user) and _do_, so you are executing a command as the _root_ or administrator of the machine.
 It will likely require you to type your password.
+Cf. https://xkcd.com/149/.

 If everything goes well, the last line should be this: